OGGM/oggm/docs/hub.rst

 ~~~~~~~~~~~~~~~~~~~

 We use a single compute node located in Bremen to welcome the hub users.
-Currently---we are still trying things out---each user gets enough CPUs and
+Currently (we are still trying things out) each user gets enough CPUs (4) and
-enough RAM to run OGGM on several glaciers at once.
+enough RAM (8Gb) to run OGGM on several glaciers at once.
 This is not enough to do heavy work, but will get you through the exploratory
 phase or even small regional runs.
 Each user also gets a persistent 16Gb disk
 to save output data, notebooks and scripts.
 The OGGM-specific input data